 Get your Hougang durian cravings fixed

 Though we’re allowed to go out and get our durian cravings fixed, you might be wary of your surroundings as there have been reports of COVID-19 mutation.
-Instead, you can opt to get your durians delivered to your doorstep by Durian Express Delivery.
+Instead, you can get your durians delivered to your doorstep by Durian Express Delivery.

 As there are only a few durian sellers in Hougang, you’ll be presented with a limited selection of durians.
 Why not opt for a durian delivery service which offers a variety of durians at affordable prices?